msteenhagen/coll-symp/README.md

-# coll-symp
+# Sympathy in Collingwood's aesthetics
-A paper on Collinwood, sympathy, and the work of art
+A paper on Collingwood, sympathy, and the work of art